Skip Navigation

 2. Subject to section V.C.3. below, PGCPS may not take or refuse to take any personnel action as reprisal against an employee because the employee:

-1. Discloses or threatens to disclose to a supervisor an activity, a policy, or a practice of PGCPS that is in violation of a law,
+1. Discloses or threatens to disclose to a supervisor an activity, a policy, or a practice of PGCPS that is in violation of a law, rule, or regulation;

 2. Provides information to or testifies before any public body conducting an investigation, a hearing, or an inquiry into any violation of a law, rule, or regulation by PGCPS; or